June Taylor: Early career

-In 1946, Taylor met Jackie Gleason at a Baltimore nightclub.
+Taylor's first troupe consisted of three friends and her sister, Marilyn, and opened for band leader Ted Weems.
+In 1946, she met Jackie Gleason at a Baltimore nightclub.
 The two became friends when Taylor helped Gleason overcome a case of stage fright.
 In 1948, Taylor made her television debut on The Toast of the Town starring Ed Sullivan, where six of her original dancers appeared as The Toastettes, bringing the chorus line to television.
-Two years later, Taylor joined Gleason's Cavalcade of Stars, and followed him, along with 16 dancers, to The Jackie Gleason Show, where her signature was the overhead camera shot of the dancers making kaleidoscopic geometric patterns.
+In 1949, she crossed paths with Gleason on NBC's The Broadway Spotlight. and joined Gleason's Cavalcade of Stars, and followed him, along with 16 dancers, to The Jackie Gleason Show, where her signature was the overhead camera shot of the dancers making kaleidoscopic geometric patterns.
+She opened up a dance school with instructors tap, ballet, and modern dancing.